Guy Garvey: Career

 In the early 1990s, while at sixth-form college in Whitefield, near Bury, Garvey formed Elbow with Mark and Craig Potter, Pete Turner, and Richard Jupp.
 He serves as the lyricist of Elbow, and has been widely praised for his songwriting throughout his career.
 As well as vocal duties Garvey has also played a wide variety of instruments live including both electric and acoustic guitar, trumpet, and various forms of percussion.
 Elbow won two Ivor Novello awards for best song writing for the 2008 single "Grounds for Divorce" as well as best contemporary song for "One Day Like This".
 He was awarded a lifetime achievement honour by the Radio Academy in 2014.
 In the same year, he also featured on the re-launched Band Aid charity's single to raise funds for the 2014 Ebola crisis in Western Africa.
-Garvey, with Elbow, was commissioned by the BBC to write the theme song for the 2012 London Olympics and Elbow performed this song, "First Steps" at the closing ceremony of the Olympics.
+Garvey, with Elbow, was commissioned by the BBC to write the theme song for the 2012 London Olympics, "First Steps" which the band performed at the closing ceremony.

 Amongst other work, Garvey produced and recorded the I Am Kloot album Natural History (2001).
 Alongside Elbow keyboard player Craig Potter he also produced I Am Kloot's single "Maybe I Should" (2005, not associated with any album), their Mercury Music Prize nominated 2010 album Sky at Night and their 2013 album Let It All In.
-Elbow were themselves Mercury Music Prize nominees, in 2011, for the album Build a Rocket Boys! and won the prize in 2008 for their album "The Seldom Seen Kid".
+Elbow were themselves Mercury Music Prize nominees, in 2011, for the album Build a Rocket Boys! and won the prize in 2008 for their album The Seldom Seen Kid.
 In addition, Garvey made an appearance on Massive Attack's 2010 album record Heligoland.

 He is a member of the British Academy of Songwriters, Composers and Authors (BASCA).
 In April 2012 Garvey became a patron of the Manchester Craft and Design Centre.
 In recognition of his outstanding contribution to music he received, in July of the same year, an honorary doctorate from Manchester Metropolitan University, a Doctor of Arts.

 Garvey has been a presenter on BBC Radio 6 Music since 2007 (Sunday afternoon 1 pm to 4 pm, British time) and previously presented a show on Sunday evenings on XFM.